CiscoUcs/intersight-ansible/README.md

 ### usage

+Authentication with the Intersight API requires that use of API keys that should be generated within the Intersight UI.
+See (https://intersight.com/help) or (https://communities.cisco.com/docs/DOC-76947) for more information on generating and using API keys.
+If you do not have an Intersight account, you can create one and claim devices in Intersight using the DevNet Intersight Sandbox at https://devnetsandbox.cisco.com/RM/Diagram/Index/a63216d2-e891-4856-9f27-309ca61ec862?diagramType=Topology
 Because Intersight has a single API endpoint, minimal setup is required in playbooks or variables to access the API.
 Here's an example playbook:
 ```
 ---